ovahsen/Do-Taxi-Drivers-Take-Fastest-Route/README.md

-# Do Taxi Drivers Take Fastest Route
+# Do Taxi Drivers Take the Fastest Route?
  Analyizing taxi trips with the Routing API & Jupyter Notebook

 In this tutorial, we use python 3 to: